 Moving quickly can often be make-or-break for a deal, and it’s important that professionals are able to access fast-moving sources of finance.

-Building up equity in real estate is a core investment plan for many individuals throughout the UK, and regulated bridging finance can help release this equity
+Building up equity in real estate is a core investment plan for many individuals throughout the UK, and regulated bridging loans can help release this equity

-Learn the benefits of unregulated bridging finance, how much you could borrow and how much it could cost.
+Learn the benefits of unregulated bridging loans, how much you could borrow and how much it could cost.

 VAT bills add a hefty charge on to property purchases, and developers must use VAT bridging loans in order to minimise their impact on a project’s profitability

 bridgingdirectory.com is brought to you in partnership between FMG and Falbros.

 Falbros Media Group (FMG) is registered in England, Registered Number 11085818.

 Registered office: Metro House, Nothgate, Chichester, West Sussex, PO19 1BE.

 Falbros Ltd is authorised and regulated by the Financial Conduct Authority under reference number 745807.

 Registered office: 1 Mayfair Place, London, W1J 8AJ.
 Registered in England Number 8147460.